jayliang1234/Amungo/README.md

 ### This game was inspired by DinoRun

+## Created with OPENGL game engine from my game engine class :)

 ## Rules to the game:
 1. Do not collide with objects (the cactuses and the birds).
 2. You can only shoot the birds